Dunglita/Dunglita/README.md

 ![Banner](https://user-images.githubusercontent.com/83776673/130269668-2f85a29e-b59c-4814-a5ea-bce8479eab57.png)

 ## About Me 🐶
-<p> My name is Daniel, I'm both a Web Developer and an advanced student of Systems Engineering, I'm 23 years old, and i've been spending the last ones digging into the world of Web Developing and general Programming.
+<p> My name is Daniel, I'm both a Web Developer and an advanced student of Systems Engineering, I'm 23 years old, the last ones of wich i've been digging into the world of Web Developing and Programming.
+I'm actually trying to gain more experience as a Fullstack developer centered in the Frontend field.
 </br>
 </p>

+📫 How to reach me garciadanos@gmail.com
+⚡ Fun fact I'm
 <p> ✏️What I instat-click whenenver I have to code anything: <img src="https://img.shields.io/badge/VS_Code-0078D4?style=flat&logo=visual%20studio%20code&logoColor=white" alt="VSCode">
  </br>
  ⚠️My go-to when it comes to fix something: <img src="https://img.shields.io/badge/Stack_Overflow-FE7A16?style=flat&logo=stack-overflow&logoColor=white" alt="StackOverflow">